carVertical/data-engineering-homework/README.md

 - At least one unit test should be created

 ## Data
+- You can find dataset in data directory as `Open_DataRDW.csv` file
-- Dataset is an open data subset from https://opendata.rdw.nl/Voertuigen/Open-Data-RDW-Gekentekende_voertuigen/m9d7-ebf2/data
+- Dataset is an open data subset from https://opendata.rdw.nl/Voertuigen.
+You do not have to download data from there as it is already in repo.
 - First row of a dataset is a header

 ## Data processing & normalisation